 Freight plans

 Several plans guide our development of a freight transportation system that supports the economic vitality of Washington state.
-Explore information on freight plans, rail plan, truck parking, PCC short line railroad and the Grain Train program.
+Explore information on freight plans, rail plan, truck parking, and the PCC short line railroad.

 The state's multimodal freight transportation system allows businesses in Washington to effectively compete in regional and global markets.
 Freight transportation is critical to supporting and growing jobs, more regional domestic product, as well as ensuring residents have the goods they need in their daily lives.